-- 1. Sets forth the application process for states and provides requirements for carrying out activities under the Initial grants authorized by Sec.
-40601(c)(3) of the BIL; and - 2.
-Describes what the Department of the Interior considers to be the best practices for establishing, conducting, and reporting on the activities of a program to plug, remediate, and reclaim orphaned wells on State and private lands.
+- 1. sets forth the application process for states and provides requirements for carrying out activities under the Initial grants authorized by Sec.
+40601(c)(3) of the BIL; and - 2. describes what the Department of the Interior considers to be the best practices for establishing, conducting, and reporting on the activities of a program to plug, remediate, and reclaim orphaned wells on state and private lands.

 The document indicates what information is required in applications for an Initial grant and for expenditure of the grant funding.
 It also includes a number strongly recommended best practices that can help maximize the benefits and transparency of activities carried out with Initial grant funding.
-Many of these best practices will be further refined with input from the States and Tribes and may form the basis for future requirements in the subsequent orphaned well grants, so States expecting to apply for subsequent rounds of grants are encouraged to ensure their programs apply these best practices as early as possible in order to promote consistent standards for well plugging and reclamation activities, and that benefits from the program can be properly tracked.
+Many of these best practices may form the basis for future requirements in the subsequent orphaned well grants, so states expecting to apply for subsequent rounds of grants are encouraged to ensure their programs apply these best practices as early as possible in order to promote consistent standards for well plugging and reclamation activities, and that benefits from the program can be properly tracked.

-1 Section 40601 amends Section 349 of the Energy Policy Act of 2005, but for simplicity all references to the amended Section 349 will be written as components of Section 40601 of the BIL in this document.
+&lt;sup>1 Section 40601 amends Section 349 of the Energy Policy Act of 2005, but for simplicity all references to the amended Section 349 will be written as components of Section 40601 of the BIL in this document.